RMLio/prov4itdata-web-app/docs/REPORT.md

 ### Mapping files to transfer data

-In PROV4ITDaTa, the original Web service data is transformed into well-defined [RDF] knowledge graphs.
+In PROV4ITDaTa, the original Data Provider data is transformed into well-defined [RDF] knowledge graphs.
 As such, the resulting data have a clear context and meaning by using established semantic ontologies, and the original data is made interoperable.